AquaDraco/UnityStationWiki/Interaction-Framework-V2---How-to-Cleanly-Implement-Interactions.md

 Be warned that any changes to the core of IF2 will be inspected closely...we want to ensure that interaction code is as clean as possible since interaction is such a foundational aspect of the game.

 # Interaction Types
-Here are the planned types of interactions, as well as implementation status:
+Here are the current interactions.
+More may be added as different objects require different use cases:
-* MouseDrop (implemented) - Click and drag a MouseDraggable object in the game world and release it to drop.
+* MouseDrop - Click and drag a MouseDraggable object in the game world and release it to drop.
-* HandApply (implemented) - click something in the game world.
+* HandApply - click something in the game world.
 The item in the active hand (or empty hand) is applied to the thing that was clicked.
 Targets a specific object or tile.
+* PositionalHandApply - like hand apply, but stores (and transmits) the specific position on the object that was clicked - useful for large objects which have different behavior based on where they are clicked (such as tilemaps).
+This is separate from HandApply so that the length of netmessages can be reduced (the vector of the position is only added to the message for PositionalHandApply but can be excluded for HandApply).
-* AimApply (implemented) - like hand apply, but does not have a specific targeted object (it simply aims where the mouse is) and can occur at some interval while the mouse is being held down after being clicked in the game world.
+* AimApply - like hand apply, but does not have a specific targeted object (it simply aims where the mouse is) and can occur at some interval while the mouse is being held down after being clicked in the game world.
 For things like shooting a semi-auto or automatic weapon, spraying fire extinguisher, etc...
-* Activate (implemented) - Triggers when using the "Z" key or clicking the item while it is in the active hand.
+* HandActivate - Triggers when using the "Z" key or clicking the item while it is in the active hand.
-* InventoryApply (implemented) - Like HandApply, but targeting something in the inventory rather than in the world.
-Triggers when clicking an item in the inventory when the active hand has an item.
+* InventoryApply - Like HandApply, but targeting something in the inventory rather than in the world.
+Triggers when clicking an item in the inventory when the active hand has an item or is empty (in which case UsedObject will be null).
-* DragApply -Dragging and dropping an item from a UI slot to the game world.
-Usually this drops the item on the ground, but if you drag a container into another container you pass the items to it.
-There may be other cases.

 # Multiple Interaction Components
 In the old system, you could only have one interaction component per object.
 In the new system, **you can have multiple components on an object which implement interaction logic, even for the same type of interaction**.
 This means you no longer should need to do things like extending PickupTrigger.
 You can define a Pickupable component and a separate component for that object's specific interaction logic.